Certifying 3-Edge-Connectivity: A Linear Time Algorithm

 We say two intervals $[a, a'], [b, b']$ \emph{overlap} if $a\leq b\leq a'\leq b'$.
 Note that overlapping is different from intersecting; an interval does not overlap intervals in which it is properly contained or which it properly contains.
 This relation naturally induces a graph $H'$ on the intervals.
-Contracting all intervals that belong to the same segment makes $H'$ isomorphic to the overlap graph as required for Lemma~\ref{lem:add_hard_segments}.
+Contracting all intervals that are associated to the same segment into one vertex makes $H'$ isomorphic to the overlap graph as required for Lemma~\ref{lem:add_hard_segments}.
 Hence we can use $H'$ to find the order on the segments.
+Note that the interval set $\{[a_0,a_\ell] | 1\leq \ell \leq k\}$ for each segment does not suffice without employing a clever tie-breaking rule: If there are two segments with attachments $a<b<c$ and $a<b'<c$, respectively, such that $b' \neq b$, no interval of the first segment overlaps with one of the second.

 A naive approach that constructs $H'$, contracts intervals, and runs a DFS will fail, since the overlap graph can have a quadratic number of edges.
 However, using a method developed by Olariu and Zomaya~\cite{Olariu1996}, we can compute a spanning forest of $H'$ in time linear in the number of intervals.
 The presentation in~\cite{Olariu1996} is for the PRAM and thus needlessly complicated for our purposes.
-A simpler explanation can be found in the\LV{ appendix}\SV{ full version of this paper \cite{arxiv_version}}.
+A simpler explanation can be found in the appendix.